Meet Cat “Your Dog Trainer” Harbord | ImPAWSible Possible

 Chief Behaviour Nerd & Founder

 Since 2009, I’ve been on a mission to better understand dogs and to help others do the same.
-My work is a continuous dialogue between theory and practice, carved out nearly two decades of experience and research and a deep respect for the human-canine relationship.
+My work is a continuous dialogue between theory and practice, carved out by nearly two decades of experience and research and a deep respect for the human-canine relationship.

 Mouse passed away in August 2024.
 His legacy of love lives on in all of my work.